Uranus, distant gas giant

 Rings of Uranus

 In 1977, while recording the occultation of a star behind the planet, the American astronomer James L. Elliot discovered the presence of five rings encircling the equator of Uranus.
-Named Alpha, Beta, Gamma, Delta, and Epsilon (starting from the innermost ring), they form a 9400 km (5840 mile) wide belt extending to 51,300 km (31,860 miles) from the planet's centre.
+Named Alpha, Beta, Gamma, Delta, and Epsilon (starting from the innermost ring), they form a 9400 km (5840 miles) wide belt extending to 51,300 km (31,860 miles) from the planet's centre.
 Four more rings were discovered in January 1986 during the exploratory flight of Voyager 2.

 Moons of Uranus